TodePond/TodePondDotCom/wikiblogarden/blending/goals/community/readme.md

 ## The question

-> Is your work about "influencing people" or is about "solving hard problems"?
+> Is your work about "influencing people" or is it about "solving hard problems"?

 Like an either-or question.
 And then I give them permission to reject the question, or to answer in their own way.